deltaphc/raylib-rs/README.md

 # Extras

-In addition to the base library, there is also a convenient `ease` module which contains various interpolation/easing functions ported from raylib's `easings.h`, as well as a `Tween` struct to assist in using these functions.
+- In addition to the base library, there is also a convenient `ease` module which contains various interpolation/easing functions ported from raylib's `easings.h`, as well as a `Tween` struct to assist in using these functions.
+- Equivalent math and vector operations, ported from `raymath.h`, are `impl`ed on the various Vector and Matrix types.
+Operator overloading is used for more intuitive design.

 # Future Goals